- 1 Overview

-However, a field that’s been attacked by squash vine borers in the past is likely to have squash vine borer problems in subsequent years, as those pupae are hiding in the soil below.
+However, a field that’s been attacked in the past is likely to have problems in subsequent years, as those pupae are hiding in the soil below.
 Tilling the soil can turn the cocoons up to the surface and allow birds access to juicy morsels, but often they’re not all discovered.

 Common Habitats of Squash Vine Borers

-The squash vine borer larvae, once hatched, live inside their host plant while they grow.
+Once hatched, the larvae immediately live inside their host plant while they grow.
 Once they’re ready to pupate, they move into the soil beneath the plant.
 Because of this, they’re primarily found in or around squash plants or in soil where squash plants have been grown.

-Most squash vine borers prefer the inner tissue of Cucurbita maxima as their first choice.
+Most larvae bore through the inner tissue of Cucurbita maxima as their first choice.
 This species includes varieties such as Hubbard squash, buttercup, Lakota squash, Jarrahdale pumpkin, and a few others.
 These are mostly winter squash varieties.

 If there aren’t Cucurbita maxima plants nearby, the second choice will be Cucurbita pepo.
 These are most commonly referred to as summer squash, and these are quite popular.
 Included in this species are most pumpkins, zucchini, acorn squash, straightneck or scallop squashes and more.

 The least susceptible species of squash is Cucurbita moschata.
 As this species tends to have more rigid vines, while the borers can attack them, they’ll usually head towards easier targets.
 In this species, the most popular squash is the butternut, but there’s many more including some varieties of crookneck squash.